jancihr/PICASO-ClinicianManagerDataBrowser/README.md

 This is a software produced under [PICASO EU Horizon2020 project](http://www.picaso-project.eu/).

-This project is based on the [Core UI Angular 2 Template](https://github.com/mrholek/CoreUI-Free-Bootstrap-Admin-Template/tree/master/Angular2_CLI_Starter)
+This project extends general functionallity of [rogue-board](https://github.com/webcc/rogue-board) project and adds specifics for the PICASO software.

 ## Installation